 Welcome to Early Modern Low Countries (EMLC), a multidisciplinary open access journal dedicated to the study of the early modern Low Countries.
 We publish state-of-the-art scholarship on any aspect of the turbulent history and vibrant culture of the region from about 1500 to 1830 from a variety of perspectives.

-The first issue of EMLC will be published in the Spring of 2017.
+The first issue of EMLC will be published in the Summer of 2017.
 EMLC appears in two installments annually.View Journal Submit an Article

 ERLACS – European Review of Latin American and Caribbean Studies is an Open Access, scientific journal.
 It publishes peer-reviewed articles in English and Spanish.
 Contributions reflect substantial empirical research and/or are theoretically innovative with respect to major debates within social science research (understood in the broadest sense, including history and economics) on Latin America and the Caribbean.
 In addition to research articles, ERLACS includes 'Explorations' (a section in which new themes are presented and new debates are stimulated), review essays, book reviews, and film reviews.
 Articles are published online soon after they have been accepted.